-1. Sum Only Visible Cells with Table in Excel
+1. Doing Sum Only for Visible Cells with a Table in Excel

 In this method, we will calculate the sum only for visible cells in Excel.
 Here, we will convert our dataset into a table and then find the sum very easily.
 Follow the below steps to find the solution: